A Brief History of Crisp Point and Surrounding Area

 Crisp Point Lighthouse was first proposed in 1896 and every year thereafter until finally approved in June of 1902.
 The land was purchased--fifteen acres--at a price of $30.00.
 The deed was dated May 21, 1903.
 Originally crowned with a red fixed 360 degree Fourth Order light, the lighthouse tower stands 58 feet from its base to the ventilator ball of the lantern.
 The tower sits on a concrete foundation 10 feet deep.
 The Fourth Order Fresnel lens was made by Sautter & Lemonnier of Paris, France.
 When it was operational, the light produced a focal plane 58 feet above the mean low water level of the lake.

-In all, there was a lifesaving station and quarters, a two family brick light keeper's dwelling with basement, brick fog signal building, oilhouse, two frame barns, boathouse and landing, tramway, lighthouse tower and service room entrance.
+In all, there was a lifesaving station and quarters, a two family brick light keepers' dwelling with basement, brick fog signal building, oilhouse, two frame barns, boathouse and landing, tramway, lighthouse tower and service room entrance.
+Click here to see a 1903 drawing of the complex by Major Beach of the US Corps of Engineers.
+Click here to see a front and back view drawing of the light keepers' dwelling.
+Click here to see side view drawings of the light keepers' dwelling.

-The Crisp Point Light Historical Society is a non-profit, charitable organization that has been formed to restore and preserve Crisp Point Lighthouse for ours and future generations to learn about and enjoy as a non-commercial historic attraction.
+The Crisp Point Light Historical Society is a non-profit, charitable organization that has been formed to ensure the continued existence of the lighthouse at Crisp Point, to restore and maintain it for the present and future as a historically significant lighthouse and life saving station of Upper Michigan and Lake Superior.
 The lighthouse is currently owned by Luce County and The Crisp Point Light Historical Society is leasing the light in 40 year increments.
 CPLHS is in charge of maintaining, operating, and restoring Crisp Point Light.

 fzcrisp0.jpg